robusta-dev/robusta/docs/getting-started/trackchanges.rst

 Why Track Kubernetes Changes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Change tracking is useful in medium and large sized organizations, where multiple teams deploy to the same cluster.
+Change tracking is useful in organizations where multiple teams deploy to the same cluster.
 Some use cases:

 * **DevOps and Platform Teams:** Track all changes to Ingresses and other sensitive cluster resources.
 * **Developers:** Get notified each time your application is deployed to production.